How to Choose a Shelter Dog

-Hypoallergenic breeds can sometimes be found in shelters or by contacting a breed-specific rescue group in your area.
-Search online for rescue groups of the breeds you prefer.
+Hypoallergenic breeds can sometimes be found in shelters.
+Call shelters in your area to inquire about any dogs of the breeds you're considering.

 Do you have a small house or apartment or a spacious home with a fenced-in yard?
 An energetic dog is fun, but only if you have the space for him to exercise as much as he needs.